-Latest Capability Description Location of Level of Respons- Changes or Future

-Assessment: Related to hazard Capability Progress Improvements

-or Education mitigation planning Entire -ness Since Last to Capability

-Version and coordination Town or Haz Mit Plan (2025-2029)

-Date Programs and coordination Selected (2019) Desired or

-Date 1.108.41113 Areas If none, how planned

-7 11 000 was it used? piamica

-Public preparedness available updated more

-Outreach for in Library, Town Hall, information information be

-General and Town's website. about available to

-Hazards and rown s website. preparing for

-l lazarus emergencies post.

-in Town

-Report and

-on Town

-website.

-Feb 2024 EM Functional Needs Entire Town Lave F Review the

-reb 2024 Entire rown LOW Emergency Presently, not acted

-Functional/ Survey is available to Mgt survey and how

-Medical Needs Survey town residents for upon because of it is used and whether the

-voluntary sign-up on information can

-for Residents the Town website.

-The Functional/Medical y difficulties. continue to be

-Needs survey results Needs more collected.
-A medical release

-are not available to work.

-emergency responders. of some sort

-Confidentiality is would be

-problematic unless needed.

-there's a power of Information

-attorney to use and would need to

-share the information. be securely kept,

-For wellness checks or managed, and

-F L 2024 F2.4 in case of disasters. - ·· - A sharable.

-Feb 2024 EM In place in the state, Entire Town High National Has been Inform the

-EAS working on regionally.
-Weather used for public of EAS

-(Emergency Not a town function, Service, NH severe and its functions

-Alert System) Television, radio, via HSEM weather on the Town

-national alert service. alerts to website.

-National Weather warn public

-Service alerts go out. on cell

-phones.

-General

-notifications

-go out to

-weather

-O+ 2022 ED.
-ED halda On - : U - : - Fating Tour I I i mln Fine David radios,TVs.
-Lladata

-Oct 2023 FD Public FD holds Open House Entire Town nign Fire Dept Oct Fire Prevention Update

-thru the summer on Department

-Outreach Sundays, participate in week at School. page on Town

-community functions, website and

-Fire Prevention Week, Held Open Facebook more

-tours for school House May- frequently with

-children, standby at Fall Aug on new activities.

-Foliage Festival Sundays.

-annually, holds periodic Standby at

-safety days with Police Fall Foliage

-Dept at Simonds 1
+Latest Capability Description Location of Level of Respons- Changes or Future Assessment: Education and Outreach Programs Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Progress Since Last Haz Mit Plan (2019) If none, how was it used?
+Improvements to Capability (2025-2029) Desired or planned Public Outreach for General Hazards preparedness available in Library, Town Hall, and Town's website. updated information about preparing for emergencies in Town Report and on Town website. more information be available to post.
+Feb 2024 Functional Needs Survey is available to town residents for voluntary sign-up on the Town website.
+The Functional/Medical Needs survey results are not available to emergency responders.
+Confidentiality is problematic unless there's a power of attorney to use and share the information.
+For wellness checks or in case of disasters.
+Entire Town Emergency Mgt Presently, not acted upon because of confidentialit y difficulties.
+Needs more work.
+Review the survey and how it is used and whether the information can continue to be collected.
+A medical release of some sort would be needed.
+Information would need to be securely kept, managed, and sharable.
+EM EAS (Emergency Alert System) In place in the state, working on regionally.
+Not a town function, Television, radio, via national alert service.
+National Weather Service alerts go out.
+Entire Town National Weather Service, NH HSEM Has been used for severe weather alerts to warn public on cell phones.
+General notifications go out to weather radios,TVs.
+Inform the public of EAS and its functions on the Town website.
+Oct 2023 FD Public Outreach FD holds Open House thru the summer on Sundays, participate in community functions, Fire Prevention Week, tours for school children, standby at Fall Foliage Festival annually, holds periodic safety days with Police Dept at Simonds Entire Town High Fire Dept Oct Fire Prevention week at School.
+Held Open House May- Aug on Sundays.
+Standby at Fall Foliage Update Department page on Town website and Facebook more frequently with new activities.